 "Students with Special Needs" includes a wide variety of students.
-A partial list would include the physically handicapped/disabled, persons with learning disabilities, dyslexics, limited English proficiency (LEP) students, the educationally disadvantaged, the economically/culturally disadvantaged, and members of certain minority groups.
+A partial list would include the physically handicapped/disabled, persons with learning disabilities, dyslexics, and limited English proficiency (LEP) students.
+The educationally disadvantaged, the economically/culturally disadvantaged, and members of certain minority groups can also be considered as having special needs.

-The Counselor/Coordinator of Services to Students with Special Needs is located in the Student Services Center.
-This counselor can facilitate the loan of certain equipment which will enhance the learning experiences of persons who are physically handicapped/disabled.
-Some of the services available to the physically handicapped/disabled, or learning disabled students include notetakers, tutors, and/or readers.
+The counselor/coordinator of services to students with special needs is located in the Student Services Center.
+This counselor can aid students to obtain the loan of certain equipment which may be helpful for the disabled student.
+This equipment includes things like laptop biology kits, or tape recorders for taping lectures.
+Some of the other services available to the physically handicapped/disabled, or learning disabled students include note takers, tutors, and/or readers.